Skip to main content

 -

-Ensure Stability and Continuity: For organizations and societies, resilience ensures essential functions can continue despite disruptions, safeguarding progress and preventing cascading failures.
+Ensure Stability and Continuity: For organisations and societies, resilience ensures essential functions can continue despite disruptions, safeguarding progress and preventing cascading failures.

 -